firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 * Version 0.2.0.0

 	* Updated for new Arma2NET version.
+		* Missions built for the previous version will need to be modified slightly.
 	* Disallows `root` user.
 	* Adds some SQL injection prevention in example via sanitizeInput.sqf.
 	* Adds alias ability to point to a different database name.